BenyuanW/SYDE671-LWL/README.md

 # Usage

 Replace the original "swin_transformer.py" in the authors' code with the files in the "ablation" and "self-attention variants" folders.

+Replace the original "config.py" in the authors' code with the files in the "ablation" and "hyperparameter" folders to test the performance of the network with different hyperparameters.
 The other setups are the same as the official implementation of the Swin Transformer.

 You can learn more about our reproducibility work through our report.